 Professor David Burn, Pro-Vice Chancellor, Faculty of Medical Sciences, Newcastle University

 Medicine has been taught at Newcastle since 1834 and a lot of modern techniques and technologies were developed here.
 Newcastle University also boasts a well-established expertise around ageing research, having invested in studies, staff and infrastructure to advance work in this area.

 - 1960s: scientists at Newcastle University identify the major brain biochemical deficit which causes Alzheimer’s disease, making the institution a world leader in ageing research and age-related illness

 - 1994: Institute for the Health of the Elderly established – the first multidisciplinary centre to recognise the complexity of ageing research and its importance as a societal challenge

 - 2004: first purpose-built ageing research building was constructed: the Henry Wellcome Laboratory for Biogerontology Research

-- 2005: the University partnered with the Newcastle Hospitals establish Campus for Ageing and Vitality
+- 2005: the University partnered with Newcastle Hospitals to establish the Campus for Ageing and Vitality.

-- 2014: the University successfully bid to host National Innovation Centre for Ageing (NICA), bringing together academics, the NHS, public and private sector
+- 2014: the University successfully bids to host National Innovation Centre for Ageing (NICA), bringing together academics, the NHS, public and private sector.